What is an Enrolled Agent?

 Enrolled Agents are the only federally licensed tax professionals that may represent taxpayers at all administrative levels before the Internal Revenue Service.
 In 1884, Congress endowed Enrolled Agents with the power of advocacy to prepare claims against the government and to seek equitable justice for the citizenry.
 For many years, the purpose of the Enrolled Agent was to act in this capacity.
 In 1913, when the income tax was passed, the job of the Enrolled Agent was expanded to include claims for monetary relief for citizens whose taxes had become inequitable.
 As the income tax, estate, gift and other sources of tax collections became more complex, the role of the Enrolled Agent increased to include the preparation of the many tax forms that were required.
 Additionally, as audits became more prevalent, their role evolved into taxpayer advocacy, negotiating with the Internal Revenue Service on behalf of their clients.

-Representing Taxpayers before Federal and Kentucky State Tax Agencies, Daniel Dundon is an Enrolled Agent, licensed to practice before the Internal Revenue Service.
+Representing Taxpayers before Federal and all 50 state tax departments, Daniel Dundon is an Enrolled Agent, licensed to practice before the Internal Revenue Service.
 The Enrolled Agent license is the highest credential the IRS awards and just like attorneys and certified public accountants (CPAs), he has unlimited practice rights.
 Daniel has been in the tax industry for 10 years and also has industry experience in international finance, mergers & acquisitions, and entrepreneurship.

-Whether you are an individual seeking trusted advice, or a business that needs full service bookkeeping, payroll and tax, his team is ready to serve you.
-Please schedule a call to learn more about his services and a complementary tax review.
+Whether you are an individual seeking IRS help, or a business that needs full service accounting, his team is ready to serve you.
+Please schedule a call to for a complementary tax review.